All Episodes

 You think the media wants to drum this guy into trouble?

-You know how far Hawaii five, it's about 10-hour trip.
+You know how far Hawaii is five?

-10-hour trip out there.
+10-hour trip out there from the right coast.

-Uh from the uh right coast, depending on winds, it could even be longer.
+Depending on winds, it could even be longer.

-Okay, let's see, what do we have here?
+Okay, let's see what do we have here.

 What do we have?

-Oh, ladies and gentlemen, you remember not long ago we chronicled the most amazing story.
+Oh, ladies and gentlemen, you remember not long ago, we chronicled the most amazing story.

 I was totally incredulous.

-It was only the it was not just a standalone story.
+It was not just a standalone story.

-The story was the dilemma that modern day parents have over how to approach their children during the holiday season in the midst of a recession.
+The story was the dilemma that modern-day parents have over how to approach their children during the holiday season in the midst of a recession.

-Because the two primary options were to not tell the children of how tough financial times are.
+And the story sought to advise parents on the various ways they could go because the two primary options were to not tell the children of how tough financial times are.

 Just spend like it was last year.